AI4Bharat/OpenHands/docs/instructions/installation.rst

 Getting the toolkit
 -------------------

+- Ensure you have Python 3.7+ installed.
-👐OpenHands can either be installed directly using package manager, or built from source.
+- 👐OpenHands can either be installed directly using package manager, or built from source.

 Installing from PyPI
 ^^^^^^^^^^^^^^^^^^^^